Skip to content

 A soft, flowing still life that evokes the textures of ribbon, cotton, and paper—suggesting the tactile beauty of scent preparation and the quiet ritual of wrapping fragrance with intention.
 Photo by Daniel Farò.

 A softly lit composition captures the stillness of scent and memory.
-With textures that recall the movement of ribbon, cotton, and handmade paper, this flowy still life captures the tactile feeling of preparing something with care—like wrapping a letter in scent.Ā | Photo:Ā Our Summer by Daniel Farò
+With textures that recall a sense of movement, cotton, and handmade paper, this still life captures the tactile feeling of preparing something with care—like wrapping a letter in scent.

 It’s the form I return to again and again—for beauty, for memory, for stillness.